tnq177/transformers_without_tears/readme.md

 * ``beam_{size, alpha}``: Beam size and length normalization using [Wu et al.'s magic formula](https://arxiv.org/abs/1609.08144)

 ## Some other notes
-Because this is my re-implementation from memory, there are many pieces of information I forget.
+Because this is my *re*-implementation from memory, there are many pieces of information I forget.
 I just want to clarify the followings:

 * The IWSLT English-Vietnamese dataset is from [paper](http://nlp.stanford.edu/pubs/luong-manning-iwslt15.pdf), [data](https://nlp.stanford.edu/projects/nmt/).
 The other IWSLT datasets are from [paper](https://www.aclweb.org/anthology/N18-2084/), [data](https://github.com/neulab/word-embeddings-for-nmt).
 I don't remember what is the length limit I use to filter those datasets, but must be approx. 200-250.
 * This code doesn't implement the fixed `g=sqrt(d)` experiments in table 7.
-One can try those experiments by simply edit the `ScaleNorm` class to take in a `trainable` bool param which determines if `g` is learned or fixed.
+One can try those experiments by simply edit the `ScaleNorm` class to take in a `trainable` bool param which determines if `g` should be learned or fixed.
 Then for all normalization layers, set that to False (so we always use `g=sqrt(d)`), except for the final output from the decoder because we want it to scale up to widen the logit range (and sharpen the softmax).
 * In the paper, we use early stopping (stop training if dev BLEU has not improved over 20-50 epochs).
 This code doesn't do that since all kind of early stopping heuristics can sometimes hurt performance.
 I suggest to just train until learning rate gets too small or max_epochs is reached.
 * The original implementation shuffles the whole training dataset every epoch, then re-generates batches.
 After reading [fairseq](https://arxiv.org/pdf/1904.01038.pdf), I change it to generating batches at first, then reuse them (but still shuffle their order).